-- (1) When a shotgun fires, a great deal of force propels the projectiles toward the target.
-The opposite force, or recoil, is almost entirely absorbed by the weight of the weapon, the action in automatics, and by the weight and flexibility of the shooter's body. - (2) Since any given amount of energy will perform only a specific amount of work before it is absorbed, the seeming violence of the explosion is reduced significantly by the time it reaches the shooter's shoulder. - (3) Experienced shooters know that recoil can never be severe if the weapon is properly placed and held against the shoulder.
+(1) When firing rifle slugs, the pressure on the trig- ger should be smooth and constant so as not to interrupt sight alignment at moment of discharge.
+(2) Shooter can use trigger slap for rapid fire of #00 Buckshot or shot shell.5 Funda mentals in shooting at moving targets include:6 (1) Sight on the target.
+(2) Swing through it.
+(3) Swing the barrel past and fire.
+(4) Follow through with the swing of the barrel.
+Recoil (1) When a shotgun fires, a great deal of force propels the projectiles toward the target.
+The opposite force, or recoil, is almost entirely absorbed by the weight of the weapon, the action in automatics, and by the weight and flexibility of the shooter's body.
+(2) Since any given amount of energy will perform only a specific amount of work before it is absorbed, the seeming violence of the explosion is reduced significantly by the time it reaches the shooter's shoulder.
+(3) Experienced shooters know that recoil can never be severe as long as the weapon is properly placed and held against the shoulder.
 Hold the butt of the weapon firmly to the shoulder and keep the elbow raised to the same level as the shoulder.